maayanassraf/Segole/README.md

 edit the `main.yaml` file under the `deployment` folder and remove the task `'Include dependencies install in playbook'` and then follow the above steps.

-For adding the monitoring implementation look in the below `Monitoring` section.
+For adding the monitoring implementation follow the below steps:
+1. Remove from the `main.yaml` file, under the `deployment` folder, the hashtags (#) from last two lines (will enable the calling for additional file for implementing the monitoring stack).
+2. Run again the command: `ansible-playbook deployment/main.yaml --vault-password-file deployment/vault_password.txt`

 ## CI Process